mui/material-ui/docs/src/pages/guides/minimizing-bundle-size/minimizing-bundle-size.md

     Module not found: Can't resolve '@material-ui/core/createStyles' in '/your/project'
   ```

-  This is because `@material-ui/styles` is re-exported through `core` and because `preventFullImport` is true, the full import is not allowed.
+  This is because `@material-ui/styles` is re-exported through `core`, but the full import is not allowed.

   You have an import like this in your code: